 - Negotiate a reduction in penalties

 - Work out a payment plan when you owe the IRS money

 Resolve Your IRS Debt

-If you owe the IRS money you should act quickly to get expert representation before the IRS takes collection action.
-In addition to the resolution options discussed above, we can provide you with other options to consider.
-So if you’re ready to put an end to your tax problems, call our Boca Raton office today at 561-826-9303 to schedule a consultation.
+If you owe the IRS money, you should act quickly to get expert representation before the IRS takes collection action.
+In addition to the resolution options discussed above, we can provide you with other options.
+So, if you’re ready to end your tax problems, call our Boca Raton office today at 561-826-9303 to schedule a consultation.
 We help individual and business taxpayers throughout Florida.